atantomo/DynamicHeightCollectionViewLayout/README.md

 * Layout switching
 * Append (single or multiple) new data with animation
 * Remove (single or multiple) existing data with animation
-* Customizable column count for portrait and/or landscape mode
+* Customizable column count for portrait and landscape mode
 * Customizable separator size

 ## Requirement